In case you missed part 1 of this story, click here.

 Not the underground view of it, either.
 Finally, I was able to catch a glimpse of what a real, major European city looked like.
-I saw parts of brick structures that made up the train station, a whole line of taxis parked out front (and thought to myself, how many taxis does one city need?!) and then farther off in the distance I saw this tall, historic looking buildings.
-I tried not to noticed that it was also a pretty gray and dismal January day, but I would soon be enjoying the sunny skies of the South of Spain.
+I saw parts of brick structures that made up the train station, a whole line of taxis parked out front (and thought to myself, how many taxis does one city need?!) and then farther off in the distance I saw these tall, historic-looking buildings.
+I tried not to notice that it was also a pretty gray and dismal January day.
+On the plus side, I would soon be enjoying the sunny skies of the South of Spain.

 I had a feeling I was going to enjoy living in Europe these next four months.

 After taking a couple of pictures, one of the view outside and one of me after over 24 hours of travel and sightseeing – which today, hat particular photo is called a selfie-, I remembered I was thirsty and lugged my stuff to a nearby vending machine.
 A juice box, which I hadn’t ever seen in a vending machine back in the US, for just over a euro, caught my eye.
 (I actually got ripped off at that price as I would later learn that you could get 4-6 of them in a pack for the same price but it was good at the time.)
 It satisfied my thirst for a little bit but after that, I decided it was time for me to go on ahead to my train platform and wait for the train.
 And maybe take a short cat nap if I was lucky.

 So I made my way on over to the main entrance that was next to a huge digital board that listed all of the departing trains for the next few hours.
 I saw “Sevilla – Santa Justa” and took note of the platform number.
 Where said platform was actually located beyond the buzz of activity past the line for security was beyond me.